jobbogamer/PokeStreamer-Tools/README.md

 I *highly* recommend you use the zip located [here](http://pkmn.net/?action=content&page=viewpage&id=8644) as it includes all the required images named the way my script expects them to be named (i.e. numbered by PokeDex number).

 Download and extract this to your newly cloned directory's `/pokemon-images/` folder.
+If you're using the zip above, you'll need to move all the sub directories from `/pokemon-images/PKMN.NET Sprite Resource 4/Pokémon/` to `/pokemon-images`, or change the values in config.
 This is an optional location that you can change later in the config if you wish.
 The edited versions of the lua scripts (currently just gen3) no longer require the images to be placed alongside them.
 This directory may be anywhere you want.

 **Note**: All images in the specified image directories are loaded into memory by the server.
 This isn't a problem for the images in the suggested ZIP (~5MB depending on which generation), but if you use larger ones, you may run into some memory difficulties.

 #### Install requirements

 1. Navigate to `/node/`.
-2. Run `npm install`.
+2. Run `npm install --save`.

 #### Configure settings